codefellows-seattle-javascript-401d19/16-19-auth/Lab-19.md

   * pass a bearer authentication token in the request to authorize the creation of the resource
   * pass data as `multipart/form-data` in the body of a **POST** request to create a new resource
     * should include an attached file asset
-  * on success respond with a 200 status code and an authentication token
+  * on success respond with a 200 status code and a json representation of the resource
   * on failure due to a bad request send a 400 status code
   * on failure due to bad token or lack of token respond with a 401 status code
 * `GET /<resouces-name>/:id`
   * pass a bearer authentication token in the request to authorize the creation of the resource
-  * on success respond with a 200 status code and an authentication token
+  * on success respond with a 200 status code and a json representation of the resource
   * on failure due to a bad id send a 404 status code
   * on failure due to bad token or lack of token respond with a 401 status code
 * `DELETE /<resouces-name>/:id`